RickyDoan/ComputerVision-Counting-Car-People-PPE-Detection/README.md

 ### 2. People Counter

--Concept

-- People counting is widely used in crowd monitoring, retail analytics, and security surveillance.
+- Concept : People counting is widely used in crowd monitoring, retail analytics, and security surveillance.
 This project utilizes deep learning-based object detection models to track individuals in a scene.

 - How It Works